 Everyone’s fall favorite is the garden mum and for me, they have their place, but are not my first choice to plant, particularly when the temperature is still pretty hot.

 It’s not that I don’t love garden mums.

 Because I do.

 But the blooms are short-lived and they can be super fussy in my gardening zone 6a garden.

 (If you want to get the most out of mums in your fall garden, HERE is everything you need to know.)

-To me, mums have a place in the fall garden, but there are SO many options of perennials that are just better for autumnal color.
+To me, chrysanthemums have a place in the fall garden, but there are SO many options of other perennials that are just better for autumnal color.

 So before you head to the nursery, check out these plants that will give you more bang for your buck.

 Fall Garden – What to Plant?
 Perennials or Annuals?